 - Description of limitations due to the disability

 - Accommodation requested.

 Accommodation requests will be reviewed on a case by case basis, in accordance with BCPE policies and procedures.
 BCPE will notify candidates of its decision no later than two weeks prior to the exam date.
 If BCPE is unaware of a candidate´s need for accommodation, we will be unable to accommodate the candidate the day of the exam.

-- Candidates have the right to appeal all decisions related to (a) their application, and (b) examination results and scoring.
+- Candidates have the right to appeal all decisions related to (a) their application, and (b) examination result.

-- A written appeal must be filed, within a one-year time period, addressed to the Executive Director.
+- A written appeal must be filed, within 60 days, addressed to the Executive Director.
 The appeal shall state the basis upon which the appeal is requested and should include any supplemental documentation deemed helpful by the applicant or examinee.

 - The Executive Director shall review the appeal for its completeness and shall compile whatever information that is deemed appropriate for the appeals process.
 In the case of application appeals, the Executive Director may request further information from the applicant or from others (assuming permission has been granted in writing by the applicant).